ramadhanni/pointOfSale/README.md

    ```
    storage/app/public/img/menu/
    ```
-2. Either dump the data in the menus.sql file or delete the menus table in the database and import the menus.sql file in this folder into the database.
+2. Either dump the data in the testmagang.sql file or delete the menus table in the database and import the testmagang.sql file in this folder into the database.

 ### Additional Notes